 Though we don’t highlight XJTAG products here, they are designed to harness the full power of JTAG and are able to implement all of the functionality described in this document.

 JTAG was conceived to address difficulties in testing circuits using the traditional ‘bed-of-nails’ approach.
-Modern packaging technologies such as BGA and Chip Scale Packaging limit and in some cases eliminate physical access to pins*.
+Modern packaging technologies such as BGA and Chip Scale Packaging limit and in some cases eliminate physical access to pins.
+(The word ‘pins’ will be used to describe both leaded device connections and BGA solder ball connections.)

 JTAG overcomes this problem, by placing cells between the external connections and the internal logic of the device, see Figure 1.
 With the cells configured as a shift register, JTAG can be used set and retrieve the values of pins (and the nets connected to them) without direct physical access.